Monetising Content: The Game Live Streaming Moment Is Now

-Maciej Sawicki takes a look at the state of the game live streaming market and why this is a revolution for content monetization and distribution akin to the one seen in the early YouTube days.
+Maciej Sawicki takes a look at the state of the game live streaming market.
+Check out why this is a revolution for content monetization and distribution akin to the one seen in the early YouTube days.

 There are over 3,000,000 streamers going live each month, not just in gaming, but in several areas.
 Although streamers create the content, they have very limited control over it.
-What this actually leads to is a situation in which streamers often get exploited by streaming platforms.
+This situation usually leads to streaming platforms often exploiting by streamers.

-To understand why the market is broken, one needs to start with a fundamental question: “who owns the content?”
+To understand why the market is broken, we need to start with a fundamental question: “who owns the content?”

-During the early days, due to the limited number of streaming platforms available, streamers have been given little choice but to waive their right to monetise their content by the monopolies in charge.
+During the early days, due to the limited number of streaming platforms available, streamers have been given little choice.
+And they had to waive their right to monetise their content by the monopolies in charge.
 If streamers wanted their content to reach an audience, they were at the mercy of the broadcasting behemoths that ruled the game streaming world.

 The formula around monetising content was pretty simple.
-Streamers were given a small fraction of the revenue generated by the platform, and in some cases were left empty pocketed.
+Streaming platforms give a small fraction of the revenue to the streamers, in some cases leaving them empty-pocketed.